oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 - [Google's list of resources](https://developers.google.com/open-source/gsoc/resources/)
 - [GSoC FAQ](https://developers.google.com/open-source/gsoc/faq)

+## Getting started
-If you're specifically interested in applying to work with Oppia in Google Summer of Code, take a look at one of the projects ideas below, which also list the possible mentors for each project.
-If you're not very familiar with what Oppia is all about (or wish to become familiarized with concepts like explorations and interactions), then our [user documentation](http://oppia.github.io/#/) will be very helpful for you!
-Feel free to contact your mentor ahead of time or email oppia-gsoc-mentors@googlegroups.com.
-If you're keen on working on a smaller project ahead of Google Summer of Code or even outside of the program, check out [Contributing to Oppia](https://github.com/oppia/oppia/blob/develop/CONTRIBUTING.md).
+If you're specifically interested in applying to work with Oppia in Google Summer of Code, we recommend you follow these steps:

+1. Take a look at the project ideas below, and select a project you're most interested.
+2. If you're not very familiar with what Oppia is all about (or wish to become familiarized with concepts like explorations and interactions), then our [user documentation](http://oppia.github.io/#/) will be very helpful for you!
+Read the [developer wiki](https://github.com/oppia/oppia/wiki), and especially [Overview of the Oppia codebase](https://github.com/oppia/oppia/wiki/Overview-of-the-Oppia-codebase) to get familiar with the codebase, and start planning your project proposal.
-It will help to take a look at our [developer wiki](https://github.com/oppia/oppia/wiki) to familiarize yourself with our development process before submitting a proposal for a project.
-Also, check out our various [starter projects](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+project%22) to get an idea of our current work.
+3. (Optional) Read the [contributors' guide](https://github.com/oppia/oppia/blob/develop/CONTRIBUTING.md), set up a development instance and work on a [starter project](https://github.com/oppia/oppia/issues?q=is%3Aopen+is%3Aissue+label%3A%22starter+project%22) to get more familiar with the Oppia codebase and the contribution process.
+This will also help us get to understand your skills, and get an idea of what it's like to work with you.
+4. Write your project proposal!
+If you have any questions about your project, feel free to ask on [Gitter chat](https://gitter.im/oppia/oppia-chat), or email the mentors' mailing list at oppia-gsoc-mentors@googlegroups.com.
+Please be specific when asking questions; this makes it easier for us to help you.

+## FAQs
+**Q: What technical skills do I need to work on Oppia?**

-Familiarity with JavaScript, Python, and Google App Engine is useful and recommended for most Oppia work.
+A: Familiarity with JavaScript, Python, and Google App Engine is useful and recommended for most Oppia work.
+In addition UI design skills is useful for frontend work.
 Please see the individual project ideas to determine whether these skills are recommended or required for the project in question.

+**Q: How can I increase my chances of getting selected?**

+A: Writing a good project proposal, engaging with the community, helping other students can all help you.
+Your application will be evaluated holistically, so there's no one thing you must or must not do (other than apply!) to get selected.

+**Q: Can you be flexible around other my commitments in the summer?**

+A: GSoC is intended to be a full-time job, so the main concern is whether you can still get the project done on time.
+Be upfront about your other commitments, and work them into the schedule in your proposal, to show that you will still be able to complete your project milestones.

 ## GSoC Proposal Template
 When proposing a project, please use the following template: